SchlossLab/Lesniak_Clearance_mSphere_2021/README.md

-Effect of *C. difficile* colonization on recovery of gut microbiota in antibiotic-treated mice
+Clearance of *Clostridioides difficile* colonization is associated with antibiotic-specific bacterial changes
 =======

 Abstract goes here...